BA or BSc in Psychology

 Declaring a Major

 As a Psychology major, you can pursue either a Bachelor of Arts (BA) or a Bachelor of Science (BSc) degree.
 The requirements for your major are identical in both cases; the difference is in the courses you take outside of your major to fulfill program requirements (although the number of psychology courses required can be more for B.Sc. students who opt to take fewer hours to fulfill their minor).
-Students may declare Psychology as their major upon entrance to the University or you can switch to Psychology once you are here (as long as your GPA is above 2.0, a "C" average).
+Students may declare Psychology as their major upon entrance to the University or you can switch to Psychology once you are here (as long as your GPA is above 2.5).
 Double majors are also possible (among the most popular double majors with Psychology are Biology and Sociology).

 The Applied Psychology Option